CarterGames/The-Cart/Utility Systems/Clamped & Looping Values/readme.md

 Clamped values work as a self contained <code>Math.Clamp</code>.
 These values can go up or down by their min/max values but no further, instead clamping to the min/max value when reached.

 ## Looping Values
 Looping values work just like their clamped counterparts but instead of sticking to the mix/max values they loop around to the min/max instead and continue on.
+This element of the system is still a work in progress, due to a issue found it has been removed on March 28th 2022 until a fix to the system can be made.

 # Usage
 For all the examples below we'll be using a <code>ClampedValueInt</code> but the same code applies to all variants including the looping versions.